Embedding Stacked Polytopes on a Polynomial-Size Grid: The embedding algorithm

-\begin{lem} We can find a balanced set of \fws for $\mathcal{T}(P)$ such that the \fw associated with the root is at most $n^{\log 2d}$ and no \fw is less than 1.
-Here, $n$ denotes the number of vertices in the corresponding graph of the stacked polytope. \end{lem} \begin{proof} Let $H=\mathcal{H}(\mathcal{T}(P))$ be the tree representing the hierarchy of the heavy caterpillars.
-We say that a node $v$ (or its associated caterpillar) in $H$ has height $k$, if the longest path from $v$ to a leaf of $H$ visits $k$ nodes.
-The height of the tree is simply the height of the caterpillar ending in the root.
-Note also that $T$ has less than $dn$ leaves.
+\begin{lem} We can find a balanced set of integer \fws for $\mathcal{T}(P)$ such that the \fw associated with the root is at most $dn^{\log 2d}$ and no \fw is less than 1.
+Here, $n$ denotes the number of vertices in the corresponding graph of the stacked polytope. \end{lem} \begin{proof} Let $H=\mathcal{H}(T)$ be the tree representing the hierarchy of the heavy caterpillars for some $d$-ary tree~$T$.
+The height of~$H$ is the length (number of edges) of its longest root-leaf path.
+For~$T$ we call the height of $\mathcal{H}(T)$ its $\emph{hpd-height}$.

-We continue with a recursive strategy for generating the balanced \fws.
-We will use the following induction hypothesis throughout our construction: \begin{description} \item[\it Hypothesis:] Let $T$ be a planar 3-tree of depth $k$ with at most $dn$ leaves then we can find a set of balanced \fws, such that the the \fw of the root is at most $n\cdot d^k$. \end{description} A tree of height~1 is a heavy caterpillar, whose subtrees on the light edges are leaves.
-In this case it suffices to set the \fws of all leaves to one and then propagate the \fws to the interior nodes.
-Clearly, this \fw assignment is balanced and the \fw of the root equals the number of the leaves.
-Thus, the induction hypothesis holds for this (base) case.
+To prove the lemma we use the following claim.
+Since the proof of the claim will be constructive it will also induce a strategy of how to set the \fws. \begin{description} \item[\bf Claim:] For all $k\ge 0$ the following holds: If $T$ is a $d$-ary tree with $m$ leaves and hpd-height~$k$ then we can find a set of balanced \fws, such that the \fw of the root is at most $m d^k$. \end{description}

+We prove the claim by induction on~$k$.
+A tree with hpd-height~0 is a heavy caterpillar, whose subtrees on the light edges are leaves.
+In this case it suffices to set the \fws of all leaves to~1 and then propagate the \fws to the interior nodes.
+Clearly, this \fw assignment is balanced and the \fw of the root equals the number of leaves.
+Thus, the claim holds for this (base) case.